Spain's Catalonia holds key vote under cloud of pandemic

-Catalonia goes to the polls Sunday for an election Madrid hopes will unseat the region's ruling separatists more than three years after a failed bid to break away from Spain.
+Catalonia voted Sunday in an election overshadowed by the pandemic and which Madrid hopes will unseat the region's ruling separatists more than three years after a failed bid to break away from Spain.

-But the vote could see a high level of abstentions as Spain battles a third wave of the pandemic.
+The vote in the wealthy northeastern region could see a high level of abstentions as Spain battles a third wave of coronavirus infections.

 Regional authorities ramped up restrictions to slow soaring case numbers after the Christmas holidays and while the situation has slightly improved, the figures are still high.

-When the polls open at 0800 GMT on Sunday, about 5.5 million voters will be eligible to cast their ballots.
+Polls suggest turnout could be around just 60 percent, compared to roughly 80 percent during the last regional election in December 2017.
+Some 5.5 million people are eligible to vote.

-But 35,600 of the 82,000 people assigned to help staff polling stations on the day have asked to be recused, despite pledges they will receive full protective suits.
+But over 40 percent of the 82,000 people assigned to help staff polling stations on the day have asked to be recused, despite pledges they will receive full protective suits.

+Over 40 percent of the 82,000 people assigned to help staff polling stations on the day have asked to be recused

 The regional government has insisted that all necessary health and security measures are in place, providing antigen tests for election workers, as well as spacious, well-ventilated polling stations.